PetSafe introduces the latest pet innovation with the world's first pumpless pet fountain. - ExBulletin

 Outlast Fountain has a sleek, contemporary look that complements any environment, while also being built to last.
 To extend the life of the motor, the Outlast fountain automatically slows the water flow at night and stops when the water level is too low.
 The Outlast Fountain also has an LED light indicator that alerts pet parents when the water gets too low and when it's time to change the filter.

 Outlast Fountain uses a newly designed PetSafe X filter to improve taste and keep water clean.
-The filter has an activated carbon stage that traps debris and absorbs odors and tastes, keeping your pet's water fresh.
+The filter has an activated carbon stage that traps debris and absorbs odors and tastes to keep your pet's water fresh.
 The ion exchange stage also keeps the water soft.

 The combination of PetSafe Ion-X filters and HydroSpin technology keeps water clean, prevents bacterial growth, and lets your pet drink more water for healthy hydration.